News

 Pro Tips: Practicing Waiting

+2. Start small and build gradually.
 When you begin teaching your child how to wait for things they want, it’s best to choose a scenario in which they are going to be most successful.
-Pick something low stakes such as playing with a lesser preferred toy.
-Have your child wait a short amount of time to start, such as a few seconds.
-Acknowledge their communication, ask them to wait for the allotted time, and then deliver the item after they have waited.
-You can gradually increase the amount of time once they become successful waiting a few seconds.
+Practice in low stakes situations such as playing with a lesser preferred toy.
+Acknowledge their communication, ask them to wait for an allotted time such as five seconds, then count the seconds out loud.
+Gradually increase the wait interval as the child achieves success.

-If a child has nothing to do while they’re waiting, it makes it that much more challenging for them to wait appropriately.
-Provide alternatives such as other toys or activities they can engage in while they’re waiting for what they want.
+3. Provide alternatives or distractions.
+If a child has nothing to do while they’re waiting, it makes it much more challenging for them to wait appropriately.
+Provide alternative activities they can engage in such as counting, singing a song, or playing with a toy.
+For long periods of time, like holidays or vacations, use countdown calendars or other visuals to make the waiting process less abstract.